omaro2009/ALX_data_science/README.md

-# ALX_data_science
+# ALX_data_science_SQL
-This file includes all the project conducted by me along the journey of Alx
+This file includes all the SQL Projects conducted by me along the journey of Alx